thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 This guide will help you to get familiar with Request Connector configuration for ThingsBoard IoT Gateway.
 Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
-The purpose of this Connector is to connect to external API endpoints and get data from them.
+The purpose of this Connector is to connect to external HTTP(S) API endpoints and get data from them.
-Connector is also able to push data to API endpoints based on the updates/commands from ThingsBoard.
+Connector is also able to push data to external HTTP(S) API based on the updates/commands from ThingsBoard.

-This connector is useful when you have some HTTP API endpoints in your device or some data in external resource and you would like to push this data using HTTP API to the ThingsBoard.
+This connector is useful when you have some HTTP(S) API endpoints in your device or some data in external resource and you would like to push this data to the ThingsBoard.

 We will describe connector configuration file below.